Why large organizations still struggle with decade-old security problems — and how to fix them

 To embed those different dynamics around cyber security and make true progress, large organisations must stop thinking of the topic in pure technological terms, look back and address urgently the underlying cultural and governance issues that have been the true roadblocks of that “lost decade”.

-This is the theme I have been developing over the past 5 years through my contribution to the Corix Partners blog and every year since 2017, I have been releasing a selection of key articles in print, grouped by themes, this year with a full section on the COVID-19 crisis and its implications for security leaders.
+This is the theme I have been developing over the past 6 years through my contribution to the Corix Partners blog and we offer you in this book a selection of articles published between February 2015 and August 2021, in collaboration with Neil Cordell, Natasha McCabe and Vincent Viers.

-I am delighted to launch the 2020 edition today, and you can now buy it here on Blurb.
+I am delighted to launch the 2021 edition today, our 5th edition, and you can now buy it here on Blurb.
 I hope readers will find its content thought-provoking and that it will help some move forward.